ietf-wg-asdf/SDF/sdf.md

 A definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.

-### sdfProduct

-`sdfThing` has a derived class `sdfProduct`, which can be used to indicate a top level inventory item with a Stock-Keeping Unit (SKU) identifier and other particular metadata.
-Structurally, there is no difference between definitions in either group; semantically, a definition in an `sdfProduct` group is intended to describe a class of complete Things.

 # SDF structure